axibase/atsd-use-cases/chart-of-the-day/unemployment/tech-employment.md

 ## San Francisco Tech Pulse

 The sister San Francisco branch of the Federal Reserve St. Louis Branch maintains a limited number of public datasets, however one aggregated dataset which is made available to the public is the [San Francisco Tech Pulse](https://www.frbsf.org/economic-research/indicators-data/tech-pulse/) which is an index series that tracks the overall health of the technology industry.
-The index date is January 1, 2000, thus the index value is `100` on that date and all preceding and subsequent values can be judged thusly.
+The index date is January 1, 2000, thus the index value is `100` on that date and all preceding and subsequent values can be judged using that benchmark.

 ![](./images/tech-pulse.png)